 - Exfoliate your skin: Shower gels or exfoliating massages contain particles that favor the process of cellular renovation without attacking the epidermis.
 Some contain acids from some fruits that help remove dead skin cells.
 Some acids can irritate some skin if are bruised so stop using them if you notice signs of skin irritation or redness.

-- Use sunscreen: Skin cancer is the greatest risk cause from prolonged exposure to sunlight.
+- Use sunscreen: Skin cancer is the greatest risk caused by prolonged exposure to sunlight.
 The best preventive measures are moderation and protection.
-Avoid excessive exposure to the sun’s rays and use a sunscreen with a Sun Protection Factor (usually called SPF) of 15 or higher.
+Avoid excessive exposure to the sun’s rays and use sunscreen with a Sun Protection Factor (usually called SPF) of 15 or higher.
 It is advisable to reapply sunscreen, especially after sweating or bathing.
 Excessive sun exposure can worsen or accentuate skin problems such as eczema or rosacea, a condition characterized by intermittent redness or inflammation of the skin.

 - Observe and monitor your skin: Observing your skin regularly will help you get familiar with it and notice and detect any changes in your skin more quickly.
 Pay special attention to moles; if you see any change in shape or bleeding, visit your family doctor for an examination.
 You should also check the skin around your private parts and breasts at least once a month, look specifically for lumps, dimples, wrinkles, or changes in texture or color.